Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-3/_posts/2001-01-01-types-values.md

         - special characters (i.e., `\n`, `\t`)
         - template literal strings (``these use backticks and have special properties``)
     - Booleans

+The latest ECMAScript standard defines nine types:

+Six Data Types that are primitives, checked by typeof operator: undefined : typeof instance === "undefined"
+Boolean : typeof instance === "boolean"
+Number : typeof instance === "number"
+String : typeof instance === "string"
+BigInt : typeof instance === "bigint"
+Symbol : typeof instance === "symbol"

+Structural Types:

+Object : typeof instance === "object".
+Special non-data but Structural type for any constructed object instance also used as data structures: new Object, new Array, new Map, new Set, new WeakMap, new WeakSet, new Date and almost everything made with new keyword;

+Function : a non-data structure, though it also answers for typeof operator: typeof instance === "function".
+This is merely a special shorthand for Functions, though every Function constructor is derived from Object constructor.

+Structural Root Primitive:
+null : typeof instance === "object".
+Special primitive type having additional usage for its value: if object is not inherited, then null is shown;
+Keep in mind the only valuable purpose of typeof operator usage is checking the Data Type.
+If we wish to check any Structural Type derived from Object it is pointless to use typeof for that, as we will always receive "object".
+The indeed proper way to check what sort of Object we are using is instanceof keyword.
+But even in that case there might be misconceptions.

+As we can see the meaning of every primitive type is obvious except of undefined and null which are almost the same.
+This happens as the concept of Time is strictly connected with the purpose of algorithms.
+We can purport something that does not yet exist or does not exist anymore: undefined.
+But when we wish to be able to represent something that exists being empty, we have to invent another keyword.
+And that is what null stands for: the beginning of structural meaning.

 </div>